Articles LaTeX packages

 Conflict Resolution

-• subfigure vs subcaption: Use subcaption (it’s newer and better)
+• subfigure vs subcaption: use subcaption (it’s the maintained one)

-• cite vs natbib: Choose one citation package
+• cite vs natbib: choose a single citation package

 Package Options